codeplaysoftware/portBLAS/doc/Gemm.md

 - `gemm_no_local_full_vec.hpp` - Doesn't use local memory.
 Supports full vectorization.

 - `gemm_interleaved.hpp` - An alternative approach to batched `GEMM` calculations where the inputs are interleaved in contiguous memory.
+This means that the batch axis is the fastest moving dimension.
 Uses no local memory and corresponds to HWN data layout (NWH in column major, which is what `SYCL-BLAS` uses).
+Also, the interleaved batched gemm is not (yet) subject to custom striding, as matrices strides are exclusively dictated by whether they are transposed or not.

 ## Relevant CMake Variables